Thiazide: Hypertension

-Thiazides and thiazide-like diuretics have been in constant use since their introduction in 1958.
-Decades as a cornerstone of hypertension treatment show how well these drugs perform for most patients.
-Low-dose thiazides are tolerated as well as the other classes of medications for hypertension, including ACE inhibitors, beta blockers and calcium channel blockers.
-In general, the thiazides and thiazide-like diuretics reduce the risk of death, stroke, heart attack, and heart failure due to hypertension.
+Thiazides and thiazide-like diuretics are generally recommended amongst other classes as first-line treatment for hypertension (high blood pressure).
+They have been in use since their introduction in 1958.
+Low-dose thiazides are more effective at treating hypertension than beta blockers and are similar to ACE inhibitors.
+Low-dose thiazides are tolerated as well as the other classes of medications for hypertension including ACE inhibitors, beta blockers and calcium channel blockers.
+In general, the thiazides and thiazide-like diuretics used in hypertension reduce the risk of death, stroke, heart attack and heart failure.